Lithium-Ion Battery Technology

 While lead acid battery's always need a full charge cycle of 8-12 hours to keep the batteries chemistry in balance, Lithium-Ion batteries really like opportunity charging.
 They can be plugged in the wall and charge for 10 minutes during a lunch break.
 This offers a unique way to work your shifts and reduce the overall Ah carried around in the truck.

 High-efficiency batteries charge faster, improving capacity and overall performance.
 Lithium batteries take only 2-3 hours for a full charge, while lead-acid batteries need eight hours.
 As a result, Lithium batteries’ capacity reduces downtime in warehouse duties.

 Lithium-Ion is named for its active materials.
 There are several types of chemical components to build rechargeable Lithium-Ion batteries.
 The most two relevant materials to the forklift industry are Lithium Iron Phosphate (LFP) and Lithium Nickel Manganese Cobalt Oxide (NMC).

 LFP technology is currently the technology used by the leading manufacturers of Li-Ion material handling products.
 LFP offers good electrochemical performance with low resistance.
 The key benefits are high current rating and long cycle life, besides good thermal stability, enhanced safety and tolerance if abused.
 There are many advantages to choosing a LFP-powered machine.
-Especially when applying on larger equipment like an electric ride, pallet truck or forklift truck, the LFP battery plays out its strength—it does not catch fire or burn when punctures – it is just safe!
+Installed on larger equipment, like an electric node, pallet truck or forklift, the LFP battery does not catch fire or burn when punctured.
+LFP technology equals enhanced safety